awsdocs/amazon-connect-admin-guide/doc_source/get-queue-metrics.md

 # Flow block: Get queue metrics<a name="get-queue-metrics"></a>

 ## Description<a name="get-queue-metrics-description"></a>
-+ Retrieves the following real\-time metrics from a queue so you can make routing decisions\.
++ Retrieves near real\-time metrics, with a delay of 5\-10 seconds, from a queue so you can make routing decisions\.
 If there is no current activity in your contact center, nothing is returned for these metrics\.

+  Following are the metrics that can be retrieved:
   + [Queue name](real-time-metrics-definitions.md#queue-real-time)
   + Queue ARN\.
   + [Contacts in queue](real-time-metrics-definitions.md#in-queue-real-time)